Applied computational statistics for analytics

 Resources for Markdown: A template file, including additional links, and resources, will be posted on Campuswire and evaluated starting from your first homework assignment.

 Important note: Solutions to homework problems and exams must be written clearly, legibly, and concisely and will be graded on correctness as well as presentation.
 Points will be deducted for sloppiness, incoherent or insufficient explanation, or for lack of supporting rationale.

 There will be a regular mid-term exam sometime mid-semester, the date to be determined at least two weeks in advance.
 Exam dates and topics covered will be announced on the course homepage and in class.
 Make-up exams will be given only in case of a documented emergency.
 A comprehensive final exam will be given during the IIT final exam week.

 Exams will generally consist of three types of problems: (1) examples; (2) computations and applications; (3) writing.
 Nothing too different from the homework that had been done thus far in the course.

 you will have a longer time window within which to complete a 75-minute or a 2-hour exam.
 You'll submit it electronically.

-Then you'll meet me for 10 minutes for a "interview", so to speak, where I get to ask you to explain your solution to a randomly selected problem from the exam you just turned in.
+Then you'll meet me for 10 minutes for a "interview", so to speak, an oral exam really, where I get to ask you to explain your solution to a randomly selected problem from the exam you just turned in.

 I'll also have one follow-up question to clarify anything in the solution, which may or may not be a statement you wrote down or explained.
 No surprises, though.
 Everything from the lectures, homework, notes, syllabus.